Congenital Foot Deformities

 Making sure that your children maintain good foot health is very important as they grow.
-If you have any questions, contact one of our podiatrists of Foot & Ankle Specialists of Nevada.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+If you have any questions, contact Anthony Ricciardi Jr., DPM of Foot & Ankle Specialists of Nevada.
+Our Doctor can provide the care you need to keep you pain-free and on your feet.

 Keeping Children’s Feet Healthy

 Having healthy feet during childhood can help prevent medical problems later in life, namely in the back and legs.
 As children grow, their feet require different types of care.
 Here are some things to consider…